 If you've done some online shopping, recently moved or even threw a birthday party, there are probably more boxes floating around your home than usual.
-Cardboard is recyclable (in fact, 88 percent of all cardboard boxes in the United States were recycled in 2017), but there are creative ways to reuse cardboard, too.
+Cardboard is easily recyclable, but there are creative ways to reuse cardboard, too.

 One of those ways: handmade seed paper.
 If you’ve ever wondered how to make your own paper, this is a great, easy project.
 The seed paper makes nice gift cards, too—flower seeds are enmeshed in the handmade paper, so your card recipient can plant the paper and have a new “gift” when the seeds sprout.
 (Yet another reason that cardboard is sustainable: It’s biodegradable.)

 Use the seed paper to make your own cards, place cards for special events—or, for people who are known for sending out greeting cards of their own, a bundle of them as a gift to share with others.

 Not only are you giving a gift that *literally* keeps on giving, but you're exploring a creative way to reuse versatile paper and cardboard—giving them a new life while helping to keep our planet colorful.

 Fun fact: The U.S. paper industry replants nearly twice the amount of trees than used.
 Join our nation's forest success story by planting a tree of your own!

 If you're looking for more holiday activities, take a look at these printables to help celebrate all year long.